 “By increasing the price by a factor of 500 for a medicine which has required only limited research by Leadiant the company is abusing its dominant position in the market” said Wilbert Bannenberg, Chairperson of the Pharmaceutical Accountability Foundation.
 “Our research shows that Leadiant has done everything it can to ensure that less expensive versions of the medicine produced by competitors have been taken off the European market.
 In this way CTX patients have been made dependant on the availability of the over-priced Leadiant product.”

 In its request for action the Foundation states that Leadiant’s actions are in violation of Dutch competition law.
 The Foundation argues that Leadiant has pursued the strategy of developing a market monopoly position by obtaining the marketing rights to alternative CDCA products and cancelling existing CDCA registrations.
 By doing this Leadiant has created the opportunity to increase enormously the price of the only effective medicine for the treatment of CTX.
 As a result of the company’s actions and subsequent price-hike anyone purchasing the medicine will be exploited and the Dutch health care system will lose significant amounts of money.
-The Foundation asks the AMC to take measures and impose a fine on Leadiant citing article 56 of the Competition Law or to take other measures to control the actions of Leadiant.
+The Foundation asks the ACM to take measures and impose a fine on Leadiant citing article 24 of the Dutch Competition Law or to take other measures to control the actions of Leadiant.

 For more information: